 Flush Your Toilet

 Now that your toilet tank is filled with over a gallon of water, you’ll be able to flush all the contents of the toilet bowl.
 All that you need to do is push the toilet lever to flush.
-You can even flush your toilet if it has a missing or broken handle.
+You can even manually flush a toilet if the handle is missing.

 How Do You Flush a Toilet Without Water?